julienreszka/julienreszka/notes/10-Popular-warfare-principles-DEBUNKED.md

 **Key Observations from Benchmark Data**

+- **Methodological note**: Exchange ratios include both combat casualties and prisoners of war (POW) where historically significant to the outcome.
+Large-scale encirclements and surrenders (e.g., France 1940, Singapore 1942) represent catastrophic failure modes where enemy force was not merely defeated but removed from the strategic equation entirely.
+Excluding POWs would understate the decisive nature of these outcomes.
 - *Offensive note*: Alternative shows higher absolute ratio in some WW2 cases due to large-scale attrition phases, but still delivers 100% decisive outcomes at lower net strategic waste (enemy cohesion broken permanently).
 - Multiplier = Traditional ratio ÷ Alternative ratio (higher = greater waste reduction).
 - Success rate = proportion of cases achieving decisive strategic outcome (not just tactical wins or territorial gain).